111ark/hoccupancy/README.md

 <!-- #### -- Project Status: [Active, On-Hold, Completed] -->

 ## Project Intro/Objective
 The purpose of this project is to visualize and analyze demand and supply of general hospital care in Switzerland.
-The analysis is based on distance to nearest hospital by district.
-Long-term goal for this project is to optimize hospital service availability in Switzerland and account for the future increase in demand.
+The analysis is based on distance to nearest hospital by district. _Next stage for this project is to simulate optimize hospital service availability in Switzerland and account for the future increase in demand._

 <!-- ### Partner
 * [Name of Partner organization/Government department etc..]